Entanglemons: Cross-platform protected qubits from entanglement

 which can be obtained from $\hat{a}_j \hat{b}^{\dagger ^d}(\bm{\Psi})\ket{0} = [\hat{a}_j,\hat{b}^{\dagger ^d} (\bm{\Psi})]\ket{0} = [\hat{a}_j,\hat{b}^{\dagger} (\bm{\Psi})]d \hat{b}^{\dagger ^{d-1}} (\bm{\Psi})\ket{0} = d \frac{\Psi_j} {\sqrt{\bm{\Psi}^{\dagger}\bm{\Psi}}} \hat{b}^{\dagger ^{d-1}} (\bm{\Psi})\ket{0}$.
 From the above relations, if we denote the quantum Hamiltonian obtained from the Schwinger bosons by $\hat{H_Q}$, we obtain

-For the more mathematically inclined, in the language of geometric quantization, the above relation implies that the classical energy function $H(\bm{\Psi})$ over $\mathbb{C}$P(3) is the covariant symbol of the quantum Hamiltonian $\hat{H}_Q$.
+In the language of geometric quantization, the above relation implies that the classical energy function $H(\bm{\Psi})$ over $\mathbb{C}$P(3) is the covariant symbol of the quantum Hamiltonian $\hat{H}_Q$.
 In the large $d$ limit, the function $H(\bm{\Psi})$ coincides with the classical energy given by Eq.~(\ref{classH}).